• Skip to primary navigation

 Colorwork Shrug Pattern

-While this blanket sweater resembles the look of tapestry crochet, its southwestern design is actually made by switching colors mid-row using basic crochet techniques.
+While this blanket sweater resembles the look of tapestry crochet, its southwestern design is actually made by switching colors mid-row using basic techniques.
 Includes video instruction.

 Get the Pattern